Information

 Banks and ATMs

-Although it’s probably not necessarily you should inform your bank that you will be withdrawing money in Australia.
+It is always good practice to inform your bank that you will be withdrawing money in Australia.
 Make sure your card allows such transactions; check the transaction limits and the commissions applicable.
-When using the ATMs make sure to keep all recipes just in case (double charging is not very common but might just happen).
+When using the ATMs, make sure to keep all receipts just in case (double charging is not very common, but might just happen).

-From Monday to Thursday banks are opened from 9:30 AM to 4 PM, while on Friday banks are opened from 9:30 AM to 5 PM.
-Some banks might even be opened on Saturdays.
+From Monday to Thursday, banks are open from 9:30 AM to 4 PM in most locations, while on Friday banks are open from 9:30 AM to 5 PM.
+Some banks are even open on Saturdays.

 All major credit cards are accepted in Australia, although some remote locations might not accept them.
 Most commonly accepted cards include: American Express, Bankcard, Carte Blanche, Diners Club, MasterCard and Visa.
-Travelers cheques can be cashed it either at banks or at hotels.
+Travelers checks can be cashed in either at banks or at hotels.

 Using the Telephone